 Here we define a common CI job running a step with image specified as value of property nodeImage.
 Other projects can import this build spec and override the property to use different node image if desired.
 This job also defines a trigger to fire build automatically when there are new commits and property applicable projects is defined to exclude the commons project.

 Now we have a common CI job.
-In order to reuse it in other projects, we need to add a tag and also make the project accessible by everyone in the system:
+In order to reuse it in other projects, we need to add a tag.
+We also configure default role of the project so that everyone in the system has permission to read code for simplicity reason:

 Let’s continue to add a test project, and set up its build spec to import and use the job: